Cartermatic/mycliproject/README.md

 Note: Due to the program being a movie searching program, while inside of the specific film searching part of the run process, typing exit will return a movie named Exit, the exit command must be used outside of or after you have searched a movie!
 Enjoy using Movie Time!

+Prerequisites:
+This program requires HTTParty
+    Simply run: bundle install
+You should be good to go!